-Limit use of acronyms and abbreviations.
+Limit the use of acronyms and abbreviations.
 Define at first use with acronym or abbreviation in parentheses.

 Please note that any medical research involving human subjects must conform to the principles of the Declaration of Helsinki of the World Medical Association.
-We remind you that patient’s photo should be avoided and the patient must never be identifiable in your presentation.
+We remind you that the patient’s photo should be avoided and the patient must never be identifiable in your presentation.

 Proofread abstracts carefully to avoid errors before submission, check spelling and grammar.
 The abstract will be reviewed and published (if accepted) as it has been submitted – No Exceptions!

 Do not forget to click on the Submit button to validate your abstract submission.
 After having submitted your abstract, you will receive an immediate automatic confirmation by email (please make sure to state your correct email address!) notifying you the abstract number.
 Please use this reference in all correspondence.
 If you do not receive this confirmation, please contact the Abstract Team

 There is no limit to the number of abstracts an author/individual may submit, but the same research cannot be submitted twice, even under a different topic/category or with a different title.
 If you submit two abstracts with the same content, the Abstract Submission Service will automatically keep the most recent abstract submitted and withdraw the other.
 Note that duplicate draft abstracts will not be deleted.

 If you have difficulties in submitting your abstracts or if you need any further information, please contact the Abstract Team.

 All abstracts will be blinded for review by 7 to 10 members of the Abstract Review Committee (graders).
 Each grader is selected by the Congress Programme Committee to review abstracts in their category that best fits their expertise.